sbma44/4xidraw-osm/README.md

 It's important to note that OpenStreetMap data is licensed under the [Open Database License (ODbL)](https://www.openstreetmap.org/copyright).
 The ODbL carries attribution requirements that are likely to apply to works produced with this software, including drawings made by a 4xiDraw or any redistribution of Docker images containing loaded OSM data.
 It is your responsibility to understand and comply with these requirements; please be sure to familiarize yourself with them.

-Wherever possible the code in this repo is published under the BSD license.
+The Inkscape plugin descends from a long lineage of badly-written GPLv2 Python, so that is the primary license for this repo.
+I have offered my original contributions under a dual licensing scheme as well (BSD).
 Please see [LICENSE.md](LICENSE.md) for more details.
 Please take careful note of the disclaimers present in that file, as sending your 4xiDraw bad gcode can damage the machine and objects in its vicinity.
 This code was written for my own use, for which it has proven satisfactory.
 But I cannot and will not accept responsibility for its use or any damage or injury that might result.
 Please do not use this code if you are unwilling to assume this risk.